tml-tuebingen/forgetting-contamination/README.md

 - https://huggingface.co/datasets/sbordt/forgetting-contamination-mmlu
 - https://huggingface.co/datasets/sbordt/forgetting-contamination-social_i_qa

-The format of the benchmark questions is the same as in the respective original repositories, with an additional column, "split-id," that can be used to partition the benchmark questions into different subsets.
+The format of the benchmark questions is the same as in the respective original repositories, with additional columns:

+- ```options```: Provides the format of the benchmark questions that we used in the paper.
+- ```split-id```: Partitions the benchmark questions into the subsets used for contamination.
 We used the questions with split-id=0 as holdout, and the other splits were contaminated as specified [here](https://github.com/tml-tuebingen/forgetting-contamination/blob/main/llm.c/create_contaminated_dataset.py).

 You can use the provided repositories in the same way that you would use the original repositories (because the format of the questions remains the same).